Ken Wakita (https://wakita.github.io/fp2018/)

 And names are used to access its elements:

 Variant types can be used to represent a member of finite flags/sets/states/tags.
-At first, it may look like enum
+At first, it may look like enum type in C-like languages.
+For example, the sign type denotes the domain that is either positive or negative.

-are called constructors of the sign
+Positive and Negative are called constructors of the sign type.

-value, we use pattern matching in OCaml:
+As we use switch syntax to identify a enum value, we use pattern matching in OCaml:

 let sign_int n =